 To add a second event function to the same event, go to the Property Editor pane of the event.
-In the Event Fcns table, double-click the empty row and enter the following: num\day = num\day + 1.
+In the Event Fcns table, double-click the empty row and enter the following to reset the number of days: num day = floor(time/1440).